RexWang1981/log/Learning/git.md

 * xxd path/to/file
 * git cat-file -p <filename>

 ## 2 Repositories

 Learn about Git repositories, what they are, and how to work with commits

+## 3 Internals

+Learn how Git stores data on the files system and the plumbing commands that make it all work

 Terms